shaunpimenta/GTA-S4DS-KnowCode-24/README.md

 ## Features:

-## Future Scope:
-- Stress Level Measurement
+	- Heart Rate- Pulse Sensor
+	- Gyroscope- To measure angular velocity, movement and Orientation
+	- Accelerometer- Inertial measurements of velocity and position
+	- Walking Mode
-- Sleep Tracking
+	- Running Mode
-- Make an Robust Application
-- and to help you manage the demands of daily life.
+	- Different Sports mode- Model has been trained but testing in Not completed
+	- Smart Phone Notification

 	Advanced Biometric Monitoring:
 		- Real-time heart rate monitoring to gauge your cardiovascular health.
 	Smart Activity Recognition:
 		- Automatic detection and categorization of various activities, from running and cycling to yoga and weightlifting.
 	Personalized Health Insights:
 		- Tailored recommendations based on your activity levels, sleep patterns, and overall health metrics.

+## Future Scope:
+	- Stress Level Measurement
+	- Sleep Tracking
+	- Make an Robust Application
+	- Calories Burn Tracking
+	- SOS signal
+	- and to help you manage the demands of daily life.

 # Output: